 Top Recommended Litter Brand for Rabbits

-My preferred brand of litter to get for my rabbit is Unscented Yesterday’s News.
-It’s a recycled paper-based pelleted litter.
-It’s marketed towards cats, but is perfectly safe to use around rabbits.
-I find that this particular litter is excellent at absorbing rabbit urine and it keeps the smell to a minimum.
+My preferred brand of litter to get for my rabbit is Small Pet Select.
+It’s a recycled paper-based pelleted litter and is one of the only brands that doesn’t have added baking soda.
+I also find that this particular litter is excellent at absorbing rabbit urine and it keeps the smell to a minimum.

 What NOT to use for your rabbit’s litter